blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 ```

 Only code with key=AAAAAAAA4froc makes most sense so it *must* be it.
 So we'll
-assume this is how the key ends, and bruteforce the byte before, and so on, and
+assume this is how the key ends, and brute-force the byte before, and so on, and
 so forth.
 Reiterating this for all bytes, we get the first subkey to be
 `k0='t_rsaat_4froc'`.